GSA/sinwebapp/docs/SETUP.md

 - [NodeJs](https://nodejs.org/en/download/)
 - [PostgreSQL](https://www.postgresql.org/download/)

 Before you build the application, you will need to ensure <b>postgres</b> is running on port 5432 and has an empty database the application can connect to.
 By default, the application searches for a database named <i>sinwebapp</i>.
-You can edit <b>db_creds</b> variable in <i>/sinwebapp/core/settings.py</i> to configure and customize your database connection.
+You can edit the .<i>.env</i> file to configure your database connection, which in turn gets feed into <b>db_creds</b> variable in <i>/sinwebapp/core/settings.py</i>.
 The models and migrations from Django will take care of the actual schema of the database, but you must ensure the database atleast exists first.

 Make sure you activate your <i>local.env</i> file before running any commands through the <b>django-admin</b>.
+Make sure you have copied the <i>.sample.env</i> and adjusted the variable values.
 Source the <i>init-env.sh</i> script to get started, i.e.

 > source PROJECT_ROOT/scripts/init-env.sh